mysterious-cities-of-code/qubitra_homework/README.md

 This repo contains:

-JSON Specs for the protocal between a client and server as partially detailed in the homework task.
+JSON Specs for the protocol between a client and server as partially detailed in the homework task.

 The homework has a lot missing detail, areas that require clarification and parts that could be improved with some design changes.